cbstodd/colinstodd-com-jekyll/about.md

 <p>
 <span class="image left">
 <img src="{{ page.image }}" alt="Colin Stodd with friends dog" title="Colin Stodd with friends dog">
-</span>This site is primarily focused on my career in Software Development, but if you landed here I assume you have some interest in who I am.
-So I'll share a little more about myself since It's my personal site.
+</span>This site was created primarily for my career in Software Development, but since you're here I assume you have some interest in who I am...
 In short, I’m a percussion player turned web application & mobile developer.
 </p>

 <p>
 Other than writing software my other passion in life is music.
-I played percussion with two bands: <a href="https://damnrightmusic.bandcamp.com/" target="_blank" rel="noopener">Damn Right!</a> and <a href="https://music.apple.com/us/album/dead-city-radio/346165288" target="_blank" rel="noopener">Earthtone</a> for about 10 years; However, I knew I wanted more than just music in my life so I took a job with the <a href="http://mgaleg.maryland.gov/webmga/frm1st.aspx?tab=home" target="_blank" rel="noopener">Maryland General Assembly (MGA)</a> in Annapolis, MD.
+I played percussion with two bands: <a href="https://damnrightmusic.bandcamp.com/" target="_blank" rel="noopener">Damn Right!</a> and <a href="https://music.apple.com/us/album/dead-city-radio/346165288" target="_blank" rel="noopener">Earthtone</a> for about 10 years.
+However, I wanted to do more than music, so I started my "working" career at the <a href="http://mgaleg.maryland.gov/webmga/frm1st.aspx?tab=home" target="_blank" rel="noopener">Maryland General Assembly (MGA)</a> in Annapolis, MD.
 </p>

 <p>
 While working at the MGA I began teaching myself to program using online resources, but I decided to get a "formal" education, which led me to <a href="https://www.ruby-lang.org/en/" target="_blank" rel="noopener">Ruby</a> and <a href="http://rubyonrails.org/" target="_blank" rel="noopener">Ruby on Rails</a>.
-In August of 2014, I completed a back-end development course at <a href="https://betamore.com/en" target="_blank" rel="noopener">Betamore Academy</a> in Baltimore Maryland which helped me get to where I am today; and it was about that time when I got bitten by the "coding bug".</p>
+In August of 2014, I completed a back-end development course at <a href="https://betamore.com/en" target="_blank" rel="noopener">Betamore Academy</a> in Baltimore Maryland which helped me get to where I am today.</p>

 <p>In 2014 I moved from my hometown of Annapolis Maryland to work in the D.C. area with the <a href="https://www.gastro.org" target="_blank" rel="noopener">American Gastroenterological Association (AGA)</a>.</p>
 <p>